KITS

-KITS (105.3 FM, "Live 105") is a commercial radio radio station in San Francisco, California, owwned by Audacy, Inc. The station broadcasts an alternative rock format known as "Live 105".
+KITS (105.3 FM, "Live 105") is a commercial radio station licensed to San Francisco, California, United States, and serving the San Francisco Bay Area.
+Owned by Audacy, Inc., the station broadcasts an alternative rock format known as "Live 105".
 Its studios and offices are co-located with formerly co-owned KPIX-TV on Battery Street in the North Waterfront district of San Francisco.

-KITS' transmitter is located on Radio Road, at San Bruno Mountain in Daly City.
-It has an effective radiated power (ERP) of 15,000 watts, from a tower at 366 meters (1,201 feet) in height above average terrain.
-KITS broadcasts in the HD Radio format.
+KITS's transmitter is located on Radio Road, at San Bruno Mountain in Daly City.
+KITS additionally broadcasts in the HD Radio format.

 History

 Early years

 The station's original call sign was KBCO, beginning on December 28, 1959, when it signed on the air.
 It was owned by Bay Area Broadcasters, with Saul R. Levine as president.